AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 In the main ``OpenImageIO`` module, there are a number of values and functions that are useful.
-These correspond to the C++ API functions explained in Section `Global Attributes`_, please refer there for details.
+These correspond to the C++ API functions explained in Section :ref:`sec-globalattribs`, please refer there for details.

 .. py:attribute:: openimageio_version